-Murdoch's new Sky bid should be probed says former UK minister
+Murdoch's new Sky bid should be probed, UK opposition politicians say

 "The ownership of the media, whether you're looking at press, radio, television is very highly concentrated and this makes it even more concentrated."

-However, analysts said Friday's proposal was likely to have an easier ride, partly because News Corp has now separated from Fox, which means the bidding firm no longer owns UK newspapers, and because there are little or no competition issues, with very material changes in the market for news in the UK since 2010.
+However, analysts and Murdoch allies said Friday's proposal was likely to have an easier ride, partly because News Corp has now separated from Fox, which means the bidding firm no longer owns UK newspapers, and because there are little or no competition issues, with very significant changes in the market for news in the UK since 2010.

 They also said the British government was keen to promote investment in the wake of the Brexit vote and could present the deal as a sign of confidence in the economy.

-“It’s very likely that even if there is a plurality investigation that this will go through," Clare Enders of Enders Analysis told BBC radio.
+"It's very likely that even if there is a plurality investigation that this will go through," Claire Enders of Enders Analysis told BBC radio.
 "It is a different situation and the entities have been structured differently."

+Similarly Wilton Fry, analyst at stockbroker RBC Capital, saw "a high likelihood" of a deal being approved.

-It will be up to Karen Bradley, the culture, media and sport minister to decide whether the plurality situation has materially changed since 2010.
+It will be up to Karen Bradley, the Conservative government's culture, media and sport minister to decide whether the plurality situation has materially changed since 2010.

 "Will the government really say he can't own more than 39 percent of it?
 I don't think so," David Yelland, a former editor of Murdoch's Sun newspaper, told Reuters.